Last updated: 2020-02-26 19:29:50PDF

 Anything that can generate an event and trigger the execution of a function can be referred to as a trigger or trigger source.
 The trigger triggers function execution by passing the event to the function after it generates the event itself.

-The trigger can trigger the function synchronously or asynchronously according to its own characteristics.
 When the function is triggered synchronously, the trigger will wait for the function to complete and return the execution result; when the function is triggered asynchronously, the trigger will only trigger the function and ignore the execution result.

 When connecting with other Tencent Cloud products or services, SCF has some special ways of implementing such as push mode and pull mode.